centrifuge/documentation/docs/use/invest/index.md

 ## Investment flow summary

-Tinlake's investment's and redemptions are executed in (usually daily ) epochs.
-During the epoch you can lock your investment or redemption order.
-You can cancel your locked order at any time throughout the epoch.
-At the end of the epoch all locked orders automatically executed at best effort considering investment/redemption supply and demand and the pools risk metrics.
-You can collect your TIN/DROP (in case of an investment) or DAI (in case of an redemption) token at any time following the start of the new epoch.
-If your order is only partially executed you can collect the executed order.
-The unfullfilled part of the order remains locked for investment/redemption but can this lock can be cancelled at any time.
+Tinlake's investments and redemptions are executed in (usually daily) epochs.
+During an epoch you can lock your investment or redemption order.
+You can cancel your locked order at any time throughout an epoch.
+At the end of an epoch all locked orders automatically execute at best effort considering investment/redemption supply and demand and the pool's risk metrics.
+You can collect your TIN/DROP tokens (in the case of an investment) or DAI (in the case of a redemption) at any time following the start of the next epoch.
+If your order is only partially executed you can collect that portion of your order.
+The unfulfilled part of the order remains locked for investment/redemption pending execution.
+As with your initial order, this lock can be cancelled at any time.

 ![](./images/investment_flow.png#width=600px)